HackerYou/student-resources/Slack.md

    a.
 Once signed into the Slack App, click the "+" sign below your workspaces and select "Sign in to another workspace"
    b.
 Follow the prompts and you should see the workspace appear in the app!
 </br>
-If you are still having issues accessing the Juno Bootcamp Workspace after trying these attempts, please contact Laura Easson and she will help you.
+If you are still having issues accessing the Juno Bootcamp Workspace after trying these attempts, please contact Laura Easson.

 ## How to create a Slack profile
 Use this guide to [Edit your Profile](https://slack.com/intl/en-ca/help/articles/204092246-Edit-your-profile) or follow along with these simple step by step instructions: